ihr-it-projekt/DayZModsInfo/RealEstate/Readme.md

             "isSpawnPoint": 0, // Never touch this value.
 It is needed internally "isLockSystem": 0, // Never touch this value.
 It is needed internally "isKeySpawnPoint": 1, // Never touch this value.
 It is needed internally "message": "", // Never touch this value.
 It is needed internally "level": 0 // Never touch this value.
+It is needed internally },
+        {
+            "id": "998737067", // Never touch this value.
+It is needed internally "type": "#Despawn_Prevent", // The Label in House menu, you can change but then you loose translatiom on other languages
+            "description": "#Despawn_Prevent_desc", // The description of the extension.
+You can change but then you loose translatiom on other languages
+            "price": 100000, // The price of the extension "isHouseAlarm": 0, // Never touch this value.
+It is needed internally "isHouseInventory": 0, // Never touch this value.
+It is needed internally "isSpawnPoint": 0, // Never touch this value.
+It is needed internally "isLockSystem": 0, // Never touch this value.
+It is needed internally "isKeySpawnPoint": 0, // Never touch this value.
+It is needed internally "isStopDisappearing": 1, // Never touch this value.
+It is needed internally "message": "", // Never touch this value.
+It is needed internally "level": 0 // Never touch this value.
 It is needed internally }